lschlessinger1/vesuvius-topogeo/README.md

 export $(grep -v '^#' .env | tr -d '\r' | xargs)
 ```

-Under the `scripts` directory, there is a one script for downloading the scroll mesh data and another for downloading
+Under the `scripts` directory, there is one script for downloading the scroll mesh data and another for downloading
 the fragment mesh data.
 They rely on [rclone](https://rclone.org), so please download it from
 [here](https://rclone.org/downloads/).